A Parallel Section Functor for 2-Vector Bundles: The parallel section functor on the symmetric monoidal bicategory

 \subsection{The symmetric monoidal bicategory $\TRepGrpd$}

 In this subsection we introduce the symmetric monoidal bicategory $\TRepGrpd$ needed for the definition of the parallel section functor.
 Objects are 2-vector bundles over essentially finite groupoids.
 The 1-morphisms and 2-morphisms come from spans of groupoids and spans of spans of groupoids decorated with (higher) intertwiners.
-We show below in \satzref{satzendtrepgrpd} that $\TRepGrpd$ generalizes the symmetric monoidal category $\RepGrpd{}$, which was the domain of the parallel section functor in \cite{schweigertwoikeofk}.\footnote{In \cite{schweigertwoikeofk} we additionally specified a field, but we suppress this here and always work over the complex numbers. }
+We show below in Proposition~\ref{satzendtrepgrpd} that $\TRepGrpd$ generalizes the symmetric monoidal category $\RepGrpd{}$, which was the domain of the parallel section functor in \cite{schweigertwoikeofk}.\footnote{In \cite{schweigertwoikeofk} we additionally specified a field, but we suppress this here and always work over the complex numbers. } We remark that, in a homotopical setting, related (higher) span categories for (higher) vector bundles have been discussed in \cite{haugseng}.

-\begin{ldef}[The symmetric monoidal bicategory $\TRepGrpd$] We define the symmetric monoidal bicategory $\TRepGrpd$ as follows: \begin{xenumerate} \item Objects are 2-vector bundles over essentially finite groupoids, i.e. pairs $(\Gammait,\varrho)$ where $\varrho$ is a 2-vector bundle over an essentially finite groupoid $\Gammait$.
+\begin{definition}[The symmetric monoidal bicategory $\TRepGrpd$] We define the symmetric monoidal bicategory $\TRepGrpd$ as follows: \begin{enumerate} \item Objects are 2-vector bundles over essentially finite groupoids, i.e.\ pairs $(\Gamma,\varrho)$ where $\varrho$ is a 2-vector bundle over an essentially finite groupoid $\Gamma$.

-\item A 1-morphism $(\Gammait_0,\varrho_0) \to (\Gammait_1,\varrho_1)$ is a span of essentially finite groupoids together with an intertwiner i.e. a 1-morphism of the 2-vector bundles $r_0\pb \varrho_0$ and $r_1\pb \varrho_1$ over $\Lambdait$.
-We denote such a 1-morphism by $(\Gammait_0,\varrho_0) \stackrel{r_0}{\longleftarrow} (\Lambdait,\lambda) \stackrel{r_1}{\to} (\Gammait_1,\varrho_1)$.
+\item A 1-morphism $(\Gamma_0,\varrho_0) \to (\Gamma_1,\varrho_1)$ is a span of essentially finite groupoids together with an intertwiner i.e.\ a 1-morphism of the 2-vector bundles $r_0^* \varrho_0$ and $r_1^* \varrho_1$ over $\Lambda$.
+We denote such a 1-morphism by $(\Gamma_0,\varrho_0) \stackrel{r_0}{\longleftarrow} (\Lambda,\lambda) \stackrel{r_1}{\to} (\Gamma_1,\varrho_1)$.